Ceramic Kamado Joe Grill Review

 Accessories

-The rotisserie is quiet but only has a single skewer option and there are plenty of alternative cooking surfaces to enjoy such as the cast iron grill grate, plancha and soap stone.
+The rotisserie is quiet but only has a single skewer option and no handle to lift the spit rod but there are also plenty of alternative cooking surfaces to enjoy such as the cast iron grill grate, plancha and soap stone.

 There are other core basics like a pizza stone, 2nd tier cooking grate, dutch oven and wok but after that I find the range lacking compared with Monolith or Big Green Egg.
 There isn't a table or buggy option, you just have to go with the basic stand and the range of utensils is limited.